CanevottiAlessia/Streamlit-miR-RF/README.md

 ## 🧪 Experimental evidence

-Experimental-evidence information, according to the Kim et al *in vitro* Microprocessor processing assay, can be displayed and used to select pre-miRNAs.
+Experimental-evidence information, according to the Kim et al. *in vitro* Microprocessor processing assay, can be displayed and used to select pre-miRNAs.

 - **Show all**: No experimental-evidence filtering is applied.
 - **Pass stringent**: Retain entries with the highest experimental-evidence support.